-What are the main reasons for reshoring?
-China labor costs are rising and the support from the Chinese government, aimed at foreign investors, is shrinking.
+China’s labor costs are rising and the support from the Chinese government, aimed at foreign investors, is shrinking.
 Many companies are finding it less profitable to produce in China and sell in their home countries.
-Automatization of the production process is the another factor, which role cannot be downplayed: it is one of the main reason why Phillips decided to move its production base back to the Netherlands.
-When only a handful of skilled laborers is needed to maintain automatic assembly line, labor costs drop down.
+Automatization of the production process is another factor whose role cannot be downplayed.
+It is one of the main reasons why Phillips decided to move its production base back to the Netherlands.
+When only a handful of skilled laborers are needed to maintain an automatic assembly line, labor costs drop.
 Robots will not go on strike or demand higher wages.
-And the rise in wages in China is compelling: average annual urban income has risen from $3960 in 2007 to $6850 in 2011.
+And the rise in wages in China is compelling.
+The average annual urban income has risen from $3960 in 2007 to $6850 in 2011.

-In terms of Germany (the biggest importer to China) is mentioned, another trend must be also described: many western companies are changing the nature of the offshoring activities, producing not only for their own countries market, but for the Chinese market as well.
-It is still hard to achieve the outstanding results of FAW-Volkswagen, which at its best times used to control the 40% of the Chinese automotive market, but the growing domestic consumption will certainly lure more companies to step their feet on a Chinese soil.
+In terms of Germany (the biggest importer to China), another trend must be mentioned.
+Many western companies are changing the nature of their offshoring activities, producing not only for their own country’s market but for the Chinese market as well.
+It is still hard to achieve the outstanding results of FAW-Volkswagen, which at its best times used to control the 40% of the Chinese automotive market.
+The growing domestic consumption will certainly lure more companies to step their feet on Chinese soil.
 There is no going back to the old world with big industry presence in Western countries.